POR1066 : Level A (HE Entry Level) Portuguese II

 - Teaching Location: Newcastle City Campus

 In consonance with the overall aims of the degrees offered in the SML, this module will:

-- Focus on developing the students' written and aural/oral communicative competence in the foreign language (including fluency, grammatical and lexical accuracy and range.)
+- Focus on developing the students' written and aural/oral communicative competence in the foreign language (including fluency, grammatical and lexical accuracy, range and pronunciation.)

 - Prepare students for the future study of language (written communicative and oral/aural skills).

 - Facilitate students' ability to establish and maintain social and working relations with speakers of the foreign language.

 This module is open to all students who have completed Level A Portuguese General Language I. This is a general language class offering students the opportunity to study and practise Portuguese (speaking, reading, writing and listening skills) for four weekly contact hours.
 Themes addressed in the language classes include: describing people; giving and seeking information; giving advice and instructions; recounting a series of events; expressing an opinion and finding out what others think; giving advice and instructions; stating and asking about feelings, emotions and intentions; and reading advertising.

 Themes and communication skills addressed in the language classes include: